Skip to content

 • Consumer: A client application that subscribes to topics and processes records.

-• Consumer Group: A group of consumers that collectively consume a topic, with each partition assigned to exactly one member.
+• Consumer Group: A group of consumers that collectively consume a topic.

-Running Kafka on NERC OpenShift is the recommended approach for course workloads requiring persistent, scalable message streaming.
-This guide uses the Strimzi Operator, which is the standard Kubernetes-native method for deploying Kafka on OpenShift on NERC.
+Running Kafka on NERC OpenShift is accomplished using the Strimzi Operator, which is the standard Kubernetes-native method for deploying Kafka on OpenShift.

 Prerequisites